Health Lifestyle

 iStock.com/guenterguni

 Pomegranates are another colorful food that can lower your blood pressure.
-Researchers have found that pomegranate juice can reduce hypertension by inhibiting serum ACE activity (just like the ACE inhibitor class of antihypertensive meds).
-A 2017 meta-analysis of eight randomized placebo-controlled clinical trials found that pomegranate juice lowered systolic blood pressure by an average of 5 mm Hg, and diastolic by around 2 mm Hg.
-Interestingly, it had similar effects regardless of the length of the trial or the amount of pomegranate juice consumed.
+Researchers have found that pomegranate juice can reduce hypertension by inhibiting serum ACE activity (just like the ACE inhibitor class of antihypertensive medications).
+A 2017 meta-analysis of eight randomized placebo-controlled clinical trials found that pomegranate juice lowered systolic blood pressure by an average of 5 mm Hg and diastolic blood pressure by around 2 mm Hg.
+Interestingly, it had similar effects regardless of trial length or the amount of pomegranate juice consumed.

 To see the benefits of pomegranate for blood pressure, try making one of these recipes: